Helpful Hints for Your Active Commute

 - Register your bike.
 Bike registration is required under the Stanford University Traffic and Parking Code.
 Bike registration provides legal proof of ownership.
 If your bike is lost or stolen the bike can be returned to you.

 - Wear a helmet.
 Helmets greatly reduce the risk of head injury or death.
 Don’t “hit the road” without one!
-The Campus Bike Shop and P&TS have teamed up to offer bike helmets for $25.
+The Campus Bike Shop and Stanford Transportation have teamed up to offer bike helmets for $35.

-- Calculate your calories burned: Refer to this chart of Calories Burned per Minute Biking (PDF)
+- Calculate your calories burned: Refer to this calculator of Calories Burned per Minute Biking

 - Buy the right bike for you.
 If you’re unsure of what type of bike is best for your needs, our Bicycle Program Coordinator can help suggest options.

 - Register your bicycle.
-All bicycles used on campus must be licensed with Santa Clara County.
-Register your bike at the Parking & Transportation Services office; it's your only chance of recovering it if stolen.
-The registration fee is $3.50 and lasts for three years.
+All bicycles used on campus must be licensed with Santa Clara County; it's your only chance of recovering it if stolen.
+Register your bike at a monthly bike registration event.
+The registration fee is $5 and is valid while affiliated with Stanford.

 - Take a bike safety class.
 Refresh your grasp of bike safety and the rules of the road.
 You can register online at the Department of Public Safety website.